falon/IMAP-Search/README.md

 # IMAP-Search
-IMAP Search tool by many criteria, such as uid, message-ID, From, To.
+IMAP Search tool for web by many criteria, such as uid, message-ID, From, To.

 ## Require
 I developed this little tool on PHP7.
 Maybe it could work also with previous releases.